We Need Positivity!

 The athletes’ fears are now multiplying -- their up-and-down athletic performance has most recently been falling like a rock; they are paranoid at what President Schmeckel will do to them if they don’t qualify for the Olympics; and they are each desperately, but secretly, falling in love with one of the researchers despite the Pledge (“Why Must I Hide How I Feel?”).
 As the dominoes fall and they learn of the others’ forbidden feelings, they squabble amongst themselves.
 At their lowest point… Eureka!
 They figure out that their seesawing performance is tied to whether they were in close proximity with the researchers.
 Jeremy decides that their best hope is to end the Pledge and seek out their new love!
 But their excitement is cut short.
 After all, do the researchers feel the same way?
 How can they find out without looking like complete dorks?
 A scheme is hatched.
 They will disguise themselves as wonky salesmen who will throw themselves at the researchers in the hopes of being rejected.
 The researchers catch wind of the scheme and gleefully plan their own double‑cross (“Just What You Need”).

 When the salesman scheme backfires, the athletes run off in panic.
-Alex follows, and Jeremy begs her to arrange a meeting with Patricia.
-Dustin then confides his awakening bisexuality to Alex.
+Alex follows, and Dustin sees an opportunity to confide in someone his awakening bisexuality.
 They both agonize, as Dustin is attracted to the male version of Alex, and the female Alex is falling in love with Dustin (“Who I Really Am”).
 Meanwhile, Antonio and Jasmine have a long‑overdue tête-à-tête, in which they discover their reciprocal love (“Move Mountains For You”).

 Jeremy, Cameron and Lewis come clean with Patricia, Lexa and Emily, who have come to the same verdict that it was love and connection that propelled the athletes to their success, and that the Pledge must end.
-Jeremy and Patricia reach their own moment of truth, and in the intensity of the moment, Patricia discovers that she too is in love with Joseph.
-With the Pledge now over, Cameron and Lexa hook up, as do Lewis and Emily (“Move Mountains For You (Reprise))”.
-At a closing banquet celebrating the athletes’ Olympic qualification and the researchers’ successful paper, Alex surprises everyone with her new career as President Schmeckel’s replacement!
+Jeremy and Patricia reach their own moment of truth, and in the intensity of the moment, Patricia discovers that she too is in love with Jeremy.
+With the Pledge now over, Cameron and Lexa profess their love, as do Lewis and Emily (“Move Mountains For You (Reprise))”.
+At a closing banquet celebrating the athletes’ Olympic qualification and the researchers’ successful paper, Alex surprises everyone as the new savior of Middleburg!
 (Finale - "Bound to Figure Out")